Controlling Alien Admission - Immigrants - Coast Guard Migrant Interdiction

 How Does the Coast Guard Perform Migrant Interdiction?

 The Coast Guard has specialized units that perform migrant interdiction, but when these units are not available, other units perform interdiction when they detect migrants.
 Two situations present peculiar challenges for the Coast Guard: mass migrations and professional migrant smuggling.
-In a mass migration, a large numbers of migrants leave their home country due to an emergency and later attempt to enter the U.S. The sheer number of migrants in these mass migrations can stretch Coast Guard resources.
+In a mass migration, large numbers of migrants leave their home country due to an emergency and later attempt to enter the U.S. The sheer number of migrants in these mass migrations can stretch Coast Guard resources.

 Second, professional smugglers often use high-speed watercraft to smuggle large numbers of migrants to the U.S. By crowding migrants onto vessels, smugglers can increase their profits.
 Unfortunately, crowded quarters often overload vessels and create health hazards, as well.